ISasiain/Variant_Tracker/README.md

 ## APPLICATION DEVELOPMENT

+All the files generated in the development pricess have not been included in the GitHub repository due to space constraints.

 ### --> Setting the working environments

 The required software is installed and the directory structure needed for the project is generated.
 The raw data is downloaded and stored into the ./01_Raw_data directory.